Federica Abbate

-Federica Abbate (born 23 January 1991) is an Italian composer, lyricist and singer-songwriter.
+Federica Abbate (born 23 January 1991) is an Italian singer and songwriter.

 Life and career

 Abbate started playing piano at 5 years old and graduated in sociology.
-In 2013 she won a contest for songwriters promoted by SIAE and by the Comune of Genoa, "Genova per voi", and got a contract with Universal Music Group.
+In 2013 she won a contest for songwriters promoted by SIAE and by the comune of Genoa, "Genova per voi", and got a contract with Universal Music Group.
 For her songs, she generally is the sole author for the music and collaborates with Cheope (Alfredo Giulio Rapetti, the son of Mogol) for the lyrics.

 Abbate wrote over 100 songs, including successful hits the diamond certified hits "Roma-Bangkok" for Baby K and Giusy Ferreri, "L'amore eternit" for Fedez and Noemi.
 As a singer, Abbate featured "In radio" by Marracash, with whom she also toured, and with Baby K on "Chiudo gli occhi e salto", later certified gold by Fimi.
 She was also vocal coach in the Rai 2 musical reality show The Voice.
 Her song "Nessun grado di separazione", performed by Francesca Michielin, placed second at the 66th edition of the Sanremo Music Festival and was Italy's entry at the Eurovision Song Contest 2016.
 In 2016 she also wrote songs for Elodie, Fiorella Mannoia, Arisa, Gué Pequeno and Marracash.

 During 2017 Abbate was the lyrichist of Michele Bravi's "Il diario degli errori" for Sanremo Music Festival 2017 and "Semplice" for Elodie, soundtrack for Federico Moccia's film Non c'è campo.
 She wrote "Dopotutto", debut single by Federica Carta, multi-platinum single "Voglio ballare con te" for Baby K and Andres Dvicio, and several singles for J-Ax, Fedez, Arisa, Giusy Ferreri and Emis Killa.
 In September 2017 Federica releases her debut solo single "Fiori sui balconi".